-This vignette introduces users to the spatial measurement error (ME) models implemented in the geostan package (Donegan, Chun, and Griffith 2021).
-Variations on this methodology have been examined previously by multiple authors (Bernadinelli et al. 1997; Kang, Liu, and Cressie 2009; Logan et al. 2020; Xia and Carlin 1998).
+This vignette introduces users to the spatial measurement error (ME) models implemented in the geostan package (Donegan et al. 2021).
+Variations on this methodology have been examined previously by multiple authors (Bernadinelli et al. 1997; Kang et al. 2009; Logan et al. 2020; Xia and Carlin 1998).

 These models are designed for spatial models that use survey estimates as covariates.
 They are designed for use with American Community Survey (ACS) data and other large, government-backed surveys, although other data types may be appropriate as well.
 A premise of this methodology is that the survey includes a systematic spatial sampling design (i.e., the sampling procedure was stratified by the areal unit of interest, whether they be block groups, counties, or states).